allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 1.0.
 Table Headers for Course Catalog

-How do we want the catalog to look? **We will put it into a table with headers course name, prof...**
+How do we want the catalog to look? **We will put it into a table with headers, class, profesor, cred...**

+Can you show me in a test? **Oh, that would be easier.**

 ### 1.0.0.
 Failing

-Can you show me in a test? **Oh, that would be easier.**

 ``test/unit/catalog.spec.js``
 ```js